jamesqquick/Quick-Chat-Bot/ReadMe.md

 ## Configuring a Discord Chat Bot

-You'll need 2 properties for creating your QuickTwitchBot.
+You'll need 2 properties for creating your QuickDiscordBot.

 1. `botToken` - the token for your discord bot (get this from discord.com)
 2. `commandsDir` - the directory where your command files are stored